systemreliability/beautiful-jekyll/projects.md

 A collection of projects I have worked on or are working on.

 ### Technical University of Munich
-- Sep 2024 ~     Now : Deep reinforcement learning-based optimal maintenance strategy for large-scale infrastructure networks under seismic risk
+- Sep 2024 ~ Now: Deep reinforcement learning-based optimal maintenance strategy for large-scale infrastructure networks under seismic risk

 ### Seoul National University
 -	Apr 2022 ~ Aug 2024: Deep learning technologies for assessment of seismic responses and damage of nuclear power plant structures and equipment